alannatodd/davis_epi_raspi/guides/change_user.md

+# Renaming the Main User
+Note: This is unlikely to be necessary at any point, but I have included it in case it ends up being needed.
+I had to go through it to rename all the Pis to a more general username.

+## Process
 If you want to rename the existing main user.
 In this example we are changing the name of the user from `fishpi18` to `davis_epi_raspi18`

 1. Open terminal